d-t-n/ai-and-machine-learning/README.md

 - Apply algorithms to train an image classifier

 - Design an agent that can plan and act to achieve given objectives using noisy sensors and actuators

+## Knowledge Representation and Reasoning
+- Discuss the foundations of KRR

+- Explain different categories of representation and reasoning tasks

+- Assess the tradeoff between representation and reasoning

+- Identify which knowledge-based techniques are appropriate for which task

+- Apply KRR systems to challenging real-world problems

+## Intro to Deep Learning in Visual Computing
+- Gain an understanding of the mathematics (Statistics, Probability, Calculus, Linear Algebra and optimization) needed for designing machine learning algorithms

+- Learn how machine learning models fit data and how to handle small and large datasets

+- Understand the workings of different components of deep neural networks

+- Design deep neural networks for real-world applications in computer vision

+- Learn to transfer knowledge across neural networks to develop models for applications with limited data

+- Get introduced to deep learning approaches for unsupervised learning